 Traditional flavors with an ethnic twist have become a go-to answer for many chefs who strive to surprise and inspire their audience.
-Take your mom’s hearty chicken soup and turn it into an Asian ramen or a Mexican Sopa Azteca.
+Take your mom’s hearty chicken soup, leek and potato soup, or tomato soup, and turn it into an Asian ramen, also known as chicken noodle soup, or a Mexican Sopa Azteca.
+For a hearty but spicy flavor, you can create butternut squash soup and add red pepper and chili too.
 That requires skill, discipline and innovation!
 Not only ethnic flavors are becoming our go-to food choice, they also deliver some pretty creative combinations of flavor and texture.

 5. The Rise of All Natural and Organic Ingredients

-Many consumers are looking for soups with added vitamins and minerals as well as soups high in fiber.
+Many consumers are looking for soups with added vitamins and minerals, no added sugar, as well as soups high in fiber, for example bean soup with extra red pepper.
 Brands that respond to this demand by offering all-natural and organic soup ingredients help consumers make healthier choices and therefore lead healthier life.
 Super premium soups use all natural ingredients in a large variety of flavors.

-Finally, healthy, local and seasonal ingredients became incredibly important to consumers in the recent years.
+Finally, healthy, local and seasonal ingredients became incredibly important to consumers in the recent years as they promote healthy nutrition.
 Innovative soup brands provide a way to emphasize local ingredients without raising the cost of operations.
-They can mix locally grown vegetables, or meat from a nearby farm into the small batches of soup they produce, without spending too much on the ingredients.
+They can mix local food from a nearby farm into the small batches of soup they produce, without spending too much on the ingredients.

 Join your peers today!